angie0120/aws-automated-access-review/README.md

 ## Key challenges and fixes

-These are the real-world issues I faced and how I solved them:
+These are the real-world issues I faced while deploying the script and how I solved them:

 #### 1. Bash scripts don’t work in PowerShell.
 Bash commands like `./scripts/deploy.sh` won’t work in PowerShell and will throw an error.